IvanoDaneri/SpringBootJWT/readme.txt

     - protected rests can be called using JWT token get from Logon

 - Test java classes have been written for controllers (CompanyController, EmployeeController).
 Test classes performs CRUD entities by means of rest calls.
-  CompanyControllerTest and EmployeeControllerTest inherits from Logon class that call rest logon in startup and save JWT session token.
+  CompanyControllerTest and EmployeeControllerTest inherits from Logon class that calls rest logon during startup and save JWT session token.
   CompanyControllerTest and EmployeeControllerTest set JWT session token in header of http request for rest calls.

 - on controller tests the annotation used was: